iconslib/website/src/content/frameworks/svelte.md

 ### Usage

-There are two main ways to use icons from this package, by importing from a pack export or individually, wherever works best for you.
+There are two main ways to use icons from this package, by importing from a pack export or individually, whatever works best for you.

 ```svelte
 <script>